dereklegenzoff/azure-search-react-template/README.md

 - The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions?WT.mc_id=shopathome-github-jopapa) installed
 - The [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?WT.mc_id=shopathome-github-jopapa) installed

-## Setup application
+### Setup

 1. Clone (or Fork and Clone) this repository

 1. Rename the `api/local.settings.json.rename` file to `api/local.settings.json`.

 The `local.settings.json` file holds all of the keys that the application needs.

-You'll need to copy these keys in from the corresponding template output in the portal.
+For this sample, there is a search index using the [goodbooks-10k dataset](https://github.com/zygmuntz/goodbooks-10k) that that is publicly available using the connection information below.
+The index consists of 10,000 popular books that we'll search over in our application.

 ```json
 {